Talk therapy is all about healing conversations with a goal in mind.

 While there may be many reasons for that, the biggest value of therapy is in creating awareness of the habits of mind that often don’t serve us.

-The below questionnaire identifies typical symptoms of depression and is adapted from Patient Health Questionnaire (Kroenke, Spitzer, Williams, & Löwe, 2010):
+The below questionnaire identifies typical symptoms of depression and is adapted from the Patient Health Questionnaire (Kroenke, Spitzer, Williams, & Löwe, 2010).

 Over the last two weeks, how often have you been bothered by any of the following problems?